-what I meant.
-Your honor has put an interpretation on the expression, "throttle the law," that it meant to kill the police because they were the servants of the law; and that throttling the law could not mean what I said in its literal sense, it being an intangible thing to do.
+Your honor: When we adjourned for dinner I was speaking to you about my version of the meeting, of the language used at the Haymarket on May 4.
+I was speaking to you about the character of that meeting and the unjustifiable interruption of it.
+I was trying to point out to you and show you by the evidence that it was a peaceable meeting; that there was no indication in the demeanor of the crowd of a desire to commit any act which would make them liable to arrest and punishment.
+I was giving you my version of the sentence, "throttle the law."
+I told you that it was a deduction based upon an assumption, and, in my opinion, was a logical deduction, that if laws are enacted for the community, which cannot benefit one class in that community, it is the interest of that class that the laws should be abolished and the law-making machines discontinued.
+I ought to know, myself, Your honor has put an interpretation on the expression, what I meant. "throttle the law," that it meant to kill the police because they were the servants of the law; and that throttling the law could not mean what I said in its literal sense, it being an intangible thing to do.
 Now, in the light of the principles that have been sworn to on this stand by witnesses for the State, I say in the definition which Parsons gave of the intentions and objects of the Socialists, in addressing the meeting at the Haymarket, it was not the intention of that organization to take any man's life; that it was merely the system that made such men possible that we are aiming at.
-When by witnesses on both sides that that was the object of the organization to which Mr. Parsons and I belonged, will not the words, "throttle the law," bear another interpretation, and a more plausible one?
-The law is an institution the policemen are a necessary part of it.
-It is the doing away with the institution, not the policeman-and I defy anyone to prove that, on a fair interpretation of the language used that night, there was anything in that speech that could reasonably be called incendiary.
-You will bear in mind that I said "Men in their blind rage attacked McCormick's, and the police shot them down."
-Now, certainly a man who charges a class of people with doing something "in their blind rage" cannot be said to approve of their acts: cannot be said to be encouraging that blindness, and the fact that I said "in their blind rage," shows that I did not approve of attacking McCormick's; that there was an underlying meaning to it, which, when read between the lines, explains all that it should logically have meant.
-"When men in their blind rage attacked McCormick's
+When we consider that it has been proven by witnesses on both sides that that was the object of the organization to which Mr. Parsons and I belonged, will not the words, "throttle the law," bear another interpretation, and a more plausible one?
+The law is an institution; the policemen are a necessary part of it.
+It is the doing away with the institution, not the policemen-and I defy any one to prove that, on a fair interpretation of the language used that night, there was anything in that speech that could reasonably be called incendiary.